lunohodov/monarch/README.md

   </a>
 </blockquote>

-The main motivation behind Rails' migration mechanism is schema modification.
+The motivation behind Rails' migration mechanism is schema modification.
 Using it for data changes in the database comes second.

 Yet, adding of modifying data via regular migrations can be problematic.